Democratizing technology is an important tool to help bridge the data divide: PM Modi - ExBulletin

 Democratizing technology is an important tool to help bridge the data divide: PM Modi

-Prime Minister Narendra Modi on Monday called for the democratization of technology to bridge the data divide and told G20 delegates that India was willing to share its experience with partner countries as digitalization has brought a revolutionary change here.
+New Delhi: Prime Minister Narendra Modi On Monday, he argued for the democratization of technology to bridge the data divide and told G20 delegates that India was willing to share its experience with partner countries as digitalization has brought about revolutionary change here.

 Addressing G20 development ministers through a video address, Modi also advocated for reforms in multilateral financial institutions to broaden their eligibility criteria to ensure finance is accessible to those who need it.